EndLighte/Vanilla-Crosshair-ResourcePack/README.md

 # NOTES
--Needs to be on top of the resource pack that changes your crosshair.
+- Needs to be on top of the resource pack that changes your crosshair.
--Will probably not work with any mods
+- Will probably not work with any mods